Aegina: Economy

-Pistachios

 In 1896, the physician Nikolaos Peroglou introduced the systematic cultivation of pistachios, which soon became popular among the inhabitants of the island.
 By 1950, pistachio cultivation had significantly displaced the rest of the agricultural activity due to its high profitability but also due to the phylloxera that threatened the vineyards that time.
 As a result, in the early 60s, the first pistachio peeling factory was established in the Plakakia area by Grigorios Konidaris.
 The quality of "Fistiki Aeginis" (Aegina Pistachios), a name that was established as a product of Protected Designation of Origin (PDO) in 1996, is considered internationally excellent and superior to several foreign varieties, due to the special climatic conditions of the island (drought) as well as soil's volcanic characteristics.
 Pistachios have made Aegina famous all over the world.
 Today, half of the pistachio growers are members of the Agricultural Cooperative of Aegina's Pistachio Producers.
 It is estimated that pistachio cultivation covers 29,000 acres of the island while the total production reaches 2,700 tons per year.
 In recent years, in mid-September, the Pistachio Festival has been organized every year under the name "Fistiki Fest".